gvwilson/thirdbit/src/fiction/in-heck/index.md

 At her feet,
 Mouse beeped angrily and reeled in a thin cable that it had connected to the bot while she was struggling.
-"run run run" its screen said as the door opened.
+`run run run` its screen said as the door opened.

 Maddy didn't have to be told twice.
 She bounded through the door and pelted down the street,